RafqaHaddad1/DesignPatterns/README.md

 Shout-out to [Refactoring Guru]( https://refactoring.guru/design-patterns/)!
 Their website indeed provides clear and insightful explanations of various design patterns with helpful visual diagrams.
 It's a fantastic resource for anyone looking to deepen their understanding of software design principles and patterns.

+Below, you'll find all design patterns with brief explanations

 # Project Structure

 This is .NET 8.0 C# project introducing design patterns.